 Leslie York of the York Brothers born in Louisa, Kentucky, 1917 (died 1984)

 "It Wasn't God Who Made Honky Tonk Angels" hit #1 on the Billboard charts, 1952.
 The song, the first #1 hit for a female singer, was very controversial in its day, with many country stations refusing to play the song and the Grand Ole Opry management prohibiting Kitty Wells from performing the tune on the Opry.

 Fred Rose (CM 61, NS 70) born in Evansville, Indiana, 1897 (died 1954)

 Jerry Clower died in Jackson, Mississippi (complications from heart surgery), 1998 (was 71)

 Nat Stuckey died in Nashville, Tennessee (lung cancer), 1988 (was 54)

-Elvis Costello born in London, England, 1954 (now 58).
-The punk pioneer and Rock and Roll Hall of Fame member is a die-hard country music fan who recorded an album of old country songs, Almost Blue, and has performed with numerous country legends including George Jones, Ricky Skaggs, Emmylou Harris, and Charlie Louvin.
+Elvis Costello born in London, England, 1954 (now 59).
+The punk pioneer and Rock and Roll Hall of Fame member has performed with numerous country legends including George Jones, Ricky Skaggs, Emmylou Harris, and Charlie Louvin.
 Johnny Cash recorded Costello's song "The Big Light" on Johnny Cash is Coming to Town.

 Jerry Rivers born in Miami, Florida, 1928 (died 1996)